forgetmenooot/acvelon-trainee-project/README.md

 - create schema from dump.sql

-- deploy it in tomcat
+- deploy it to tomcat